getyoti/yoti-java-sdk/README.md

 * DocumentType - the `DocumentDetails.getType()` method now returns a String.
 The possible values are exposed as constants on the `com.yoti.api.client.DocumentDetails` interface.
 * HumanProfile.Gender - `HumanProfile.getGender()` now returns an `Attribute<String>`.
 Possible values are defined in `com.yoti.api.client.HumanProfile`.

+### Removed toString() methods
+We've removed implementations of toString() from all the DTOs returned through the public api.

 ## Spring Security Integration

 If you use Spring Security you can use the `yoti-sdk-spring-security` module to make integration easier.
 You are provided with some classes that fit into Spring Security's existing authentication model.